A Universal Framework for Reconstructing Complex Networks and Node Dynamics from Discrete or Continuous Dynamics Data: Methods

 Suppose the complex system to be considered evolves under discrete time steps.
-Thus, the dynamics to be reconstructed can be described by a mapping.
+Thus, the dynamics to be reconstructed can be described by:

-where $\mathbf{X}^t=[X_1^t,X_2^t,\cdot\cdot\cdot,X_N^t]\in \mathbb{R}^{N\times D}$ is the state of the system at time $t$, $N$ is the number of nodes, $D$ is the dimension of the state space of each single node, $A$ is the adjacency matrix of the interaction network to be inferred, and $\mathbf{\zeta^t}\in \mathbb{R}^{N\times D}$ is the noise imposed on nodes.
-However, Equation \ref{eq.discrete} can only describe the dynamical processes with explicit mathematical forms and cannot be applied to those defined by rule tables or transitional probabilities, such as cellular automata, Boolean dynamics, or Markov chains.
-Therefore, instead of Equation \ref{eq.discrete}, we use a more general form, a Markov chain $\{\mathbf{X}^t\}$, to describe the dynamics.
+where $\mathbf{X}^t=[X_1^t,X_2^t,\cdot\cdot\cdot,X_N^t]\in \mathbb{R}^{N\times D}$ is the state of the system at time $t$, $N$ is the number of nodes, $D$ is the dimension of the state space of every single node, $A$ is the adjacency matrix of the interaction network to be reconstructed, and $\mathbf{\zeta}^t\in \mathbb{R}^{N\times D}$ is the noise imposed on nodes.
+However, Equation (\ref{eq.discrete}) can only describe the dynamical processes with explicit mathematical forms and cannot be applied to those defined by rule tables or transitional probabilities, such as cellular automata, Boolean dynamics, or Markov chains.
+Therefore, instead of Equation (\ref{eq.discrete}), we use a more general form, a Markov chain $\{\mathbf{X}^t\}$, to describe the dynamics.

-where $f$ is the dynamics to be discovered, $\mathbf{X}^t$ is the abbreviation for the event that the random variable $\mathbf{x}^t$ takes value $\mathbf{x}^t\in S^{N}$, where S is the state space of each single node and can be either a finite set of discrete values or an infinite set with continuous values. $P$ is the conditional probability.
-Equation \ref{eq.markoviandynamics} is compatible with Equation \ref{eq.discrete} but more general~\cite{gardiner1985handbook}.
-It can even be extended to non-Markov random processes with finite histories by adding more hidden auxiliary variable variables\cite{hochreiter1997long}.
+where $f$ is the dynamics to be discovered, $\mathbf{x}^t = ({x_1}^t,{x_2}^t,\cdot\cdot\cdot,{x_n}^t)\in V^{N}$ is the observed time series, where $V$ is the state space of each single node and can be either $\mathcal{R}^D$ for continuous values or $\{0,1\}^D$ for discrete values.
+Here, we use $D$ dimensional one-hot vector to represent a finite set with $D$ elements.
+A one-hot vector is a vector with all 0s except one position taking 1, and if the position that 1 appears is $p$, then the vector represents the $p$-th element.
+E.g., $(0,0,1), (0,1,0)$ can represent $a,b$, respectively, which are the 1st and 2nd elements in set $\{a,b,c\}$. $P$ is the conditional probability.
+Equation (\ref{eq.markoviandynamics}) is compatible with \ref{eq.discrete} but more general~\cite{gardiner1985handbook}.
+It can even be extended to non-Markov random processes with finite histories by adding more hidden auxiliary variable variables~\cite{hochreiter1997long}.

-However, it is difficult to infer the probabilities in Equation \ref{eq.markoviandynamics}, particularly when $N$ is large.
-Fortunately, the interactions of complex systems are always localised, which means that $P(\mathbf{X^{t+1}}|\mathbf{X^t},A)$ can be factorised into local transitional probabilities~\cite{scholkopf2019causality}:
+However, it is difficult to infer the probabilities in (\ref{eq.markoviandynamics}), particularly when $N$ is large.
+Fortunately, the interactions of complex systems are always localised, which means that $P(\mathbf{X}^{t+1}=\mathbf{x}^{t+1}|\mathbf{x}^t,A)$ can be factorised into local transitional probabilities~\cite{scholkopf2019causality}:

-where $\odot$ is the element-wise product, and $A_{\cdot i}$ represents the $i^{th}$ column of matrix $A$, and $\mathbf{X^t}\odot A_{\cdot i}$ is a vector representing the state combination of all neighbour nodes of $i$.
+where $\odot$ is the element-wise product, and $A_{\cdot i}$ represents the $i^{th}$ column of matrix $A$, and $\mathbf{x^t}\odot A_{\cdot i}$ is a vector representing the state combination of all neighbour nodes of $i$.
 Then